 -

-Why it's on the list: Ada is a heavy-duty, dedicated platform for building very sophisticated automation flows without writing code.
+Why it's on the list: Ada is a heavy-duty platform for building sophisticated automation flows for enterprise organizations.

-Ada is all about automation.
-It gives you a no-code platform to build complex conversational AI experiences, and it’s designed to achieve really high resolution rates for its enterprise clients.
+Ada is focused on automation at scale.
+It gives you a no-code platform to build complex conversational AI experiences, aiming for high resolution rates for its enterprise clients.

 Pricing: Custom pricing only.
 You have to contact their sales team for a quote.